janicduplessis/resultscrawler/README.md

 This application contains two executables, a crawler to fetch data from the UQAM website and a webserver to access the data at any time.

+The is a web client, built using Angularjs.
+An iOS and Androit app are also in developpement.

+The project is currently running on results.jdupserver.com.

 Prerequisites
 ---------------
 Mandatory: